 Are you wondering whether you can upload library books or articles, or otherwise mine or work with library content, in an AI system like Claude or ChatGPT?
 The answer is, it depends.

-The library's licenses describe what can and cannot be done with content Northeastern's library licenses from publishers and vendors, including any allowances or limitations on AI use.
+The library's licenses describe what can and cannot be done with content provided by publishers and vendors, including any allowances or limitations on AI use.
+So permissions differ depending on who owns and licenses the rights.
+Your particular use case will make a difference as well.

 Then, click on "Show License".